stateful/docs.runme.dev/docs/how-runme-works/vs-code.md

 import Infobox from "../../src/components/Infobox.tsx"

-# Getting Started
+# Runme on Vscode

 Runme strives to provide a great experience right out of the box.
-Please continue to learn how to get the most out of our markdown docs.
+In this section we we will guide you through making the most of your markdown docs with Runme.

 <Infobox type="sidenote" title="Install Runme VS Code extension">

-If you haven't already installed Runme for VS Code, please complete the steps in [installation](/install#runme-for-vs-code) before proceeding.
+If you haven't already installed Runme for VS Code, please complete the steps in [installation](/installation/installrunme) before proceeding.

 </Infobox>